Skip to main content

 Howlin’ Ray’s

-Refer Since 2015, chef Johnny Ray Zone and his wife, Amanda Chapman, have been bringing the heat to the people of Los Angeles, courtesy of their Nashville Hot Chicken.
-The culture of Hot Chicken speaks deeply to both Johnny and Amanda, and continuing to share the spirit and camaraderie of the dish is their goal.
+Since 2015, chef Johnny Ray Zone and his wife, Amanda Chapman, have been bringing the heat to the people of Los Angeles, courtesy of their Nashville Hot Chicken.
+The culture of Hot Chicken speaks deeply to both Johnny and Amanda, and their goal is to continue sharing the spirit and camaraderie of the dish.
 No matter how hot, Howlin’ Ray’s aspires to bring families, friends, and newcomers together to share a meal and feel the heat.

 Man standing up biting into a large slice of pepperoni pizza